This is the official website of cinematographer and director of photography Matthias Grunsky.

-Other collaborations include NIGHTS AND WEEKENDS (2008) with Joe Swanberg and Greta Gerwig, MARLENE (2018) with Berlin-based filmmaker Andreas Resch, and the children's films TALES OF FRANZ (2021) and NEW TALES OF FRANZ (2022) with director Johannes Schmid.
+Other collaborations include NIGHTS AND WEEKENDS (2008) for directors Joe Swanberg and Greta Gerwig, MARLENE (2018) with Berlin-based filmmaker Andreas Resch, and the children's films TALES OF FRANZ (2021) and NEW TALES OF FRANZ (2022) with director Johannes Schmid.
+He has received Best Cinematography awards at the Midwest Independent Film Festival (SAINTS REST, 2019) and the History Film Fest Rijeka (DIE UNBEUGSAMEN, 2019).
+His films have premiered at Sundance, Berlinale, Tribeca, and SXSW.

 SHORT FILMOGRAPHY as pdf